Wear Nothing But A Smile: Prominent Nude Activist Turner V. Stokes Dies At 90

 Schuttauf recalls one particular trip he took with Stokes to Capitol Hill.
 Their car's battery died, so they called a tow truck.

 "That could have been for anyone else a frustrating event," Schuttauf says.
 But Stokes persevered and made the best of the situation.
-When the tow truck arrived, Stokes began talking to the tow truck's driver about all the local nudist beaches.
+When the tow truck arrived, Stokes began talking to the driver about all the local nudist beaches.

 "He had literature and he pulled out some of the incidentals, like a fountain pen that had our number 1-800-TRY-NUDE on it.
-I think he made a friend and probably a [AANR] member that day," Schuttauf recalls.
+I think he made a friend and probably [an AANR] member that day," Schuttauf recalls.
 "He was a mover and shaker."

-Stokes is survived by his children and step-children from his two marriages, Sue Stokes Bridgett Becker, Robert Bruce Stokes, Shannon Donoway, Tim Kinehan — and many others.
+Stokes is survived by his children and stepchildren from his two marriages, Sue Stokes Bridgett Becker, Robert Bruce Stokes, Shannon Donoway and Tim Kinehan.